 - There was an exceptionally low concentration of the Carbon-13 (¹³C) isotope in the atmosphere as compared to the most common Carbon-12 (¹²C) isotope.

 - The dinosaurs had become extinct 15 million years ago (dinosaurs became extinct around 65 million years ago from the present day).

-- The prehistoric mammals continuously adapted the climate and spread.
+- The prehistoric mammals continuously adapted to the climate and spread.

 18. Earth’s Rotation

-- Earth’s rotation means the rotational motion of the Earth around its own axis.
+- Earth’s rotation means the rotational motion of the Earth around its axis.

 - Earth rotates eastward and turns in the counterclockwise direction in prograde motion (the rotational motion of a body in the same direction of its primary).